Last updated on August 23rd, 2023 at 01:25 pm

 The Tower of London has been sitting on the north bank of the Thames, watching the tides of a great city ebb and flow, for around a thousand years.
-Imagine all that it has witnessed over that time: great moments in history, pageantry, celebration, rebellion, construction, industry, fire, murder, bombing – and, of course, generations of ordinary Londoners going about their daily lives.
+The city has grown up around it and it is part of it; it is impossible to imagine London without the Tower.
+Think of all that it has witnessed in its time: great moments in history, pageantry, celebration, rebellion, construction, industry, fire, murder, bombing – and, of course, generations of ordinary Londoners going about their daily lives.

 There is an enormous amount you can see in London for free.
-The Tower of London is a paid attraction, but, in my opinion, one that you must visit if you can.
-The Tower of London has actually been so many things – fortress, royal palace, treasury, armoury, prison, mint – even a menagerie.
+The Tower of London is a paid attraction but, in my opinion, one of the best .
+It has actually been so many things – fortress, royal palace, treasury, armoury, prison, mint – even a menagerie.
 It famously houses the Crown Jewels as well as part of the Royal Armouries (the UK’s National Museum of Arms and Armour) – both of which are amazing and should not be missed – and the Fusilier Museum, which tells the story of the Royal Fusiliers since 1685.
-The Tower has a morbidly fascinating gory side too, of course, and, as you would expect, a few ghosts.
-Quite frankly, there is enough in the Tower of London to keep most intelligent people captivated, so to speak, for several hours: there’s quite a good café too, so treat yourself to tea and a bun.
+The Tower has a morbidly fascinating gory side too, of course, and, as you would expect, one or two ghosts.
+Quite frankly, there is enough in the Tower of London to keep most people with half a brain cell captivated, so to speak, for several hours: there’s quite a good café too, so treat yourself to tea and a bun.

 I’m a little surprised that the Tower isn’t in the Reader’s Digest book of ‘The Most Amazing Places to Visit in Britain’ – I can only guess that entries in this guide had to be paid for and Historic Royal Palaces, who look after the place, decided they had absolutely no need to pay Reader’s Digest a penny.